jannecederberg/jannecederberg.github.io/_posts/2016-04-30-me-and-the-finnish-postal-service-didnt-understand-each-other.md

 I learned a lesson on clear communication today :)

-Today in the morning I was going to print some mailing labels for my [Nettiniilo](https://nettiniilo.fi) products for shipping them to clients.
-Went I went to log into the Finnish postal service's webservice to create the mailing labels I was faced with first this:
+In the morning I was going to print some mailing labels for my [Nettiniilo](https://nettiniilo.fi) products for shipping them to clients.
+When I went to log into the Finnish postal service's webservice to create the mailing labels I was faced with first this:

 ![Connection to label creation service simply died](/img/posti-prinetti-certificate-dead.png)